feelpp/feelpp-book/Tutorial/05-VisualizingFunctions.md

 # Loading a Mesh in 2D {#load}

 Here, we generate a second order mesh,
+!CODEFILE "code/environment.cpp"
 !CODEFILE "code/myexporter.cpp" mesh
 and one of first order.
 !CODEFILE "code/myexporter.cpp" P1_mesh